mlflow/mlflow/docs/source/llms/dspy/index.rst

         intelligence, or adaptability.''',
         'answer': '''There isn\'t a definitive answer, as it depends on the context.
-However, many people humorously refer to the American black bear or the polar bear when discussing "the best" kind of bear.'
+However, many people humorously refer to the American black bear or the polar bear when discussing "the best" kind of bear.'''
     }